-I am excited to bring to you a list of 12 must try New Orleans foods & where to eat them!
+I am excited to bring to you a list of all the best New Orleans food & where to eat it!
 New Orleans is one of my favorite cities in the U.S. I honestly go there just to eat!
 New Orleans foods have been influenced by many ethnicities over the years.
 There are Spanish, French and African influences just to name a few.
 Whether it is Cajun food or Creole food or both, it is delicious.
 There are so many traditional New Orleans foods to choose from but these are my favorites:

 A po-boy is a submarine sandwich made with French bread and filled with meats or seafood.
 Typical fillings include fried shrimp, fried oysters, fried catfish, chicken or roast beef.
 It is finished off with pickles, lettuce, hot sauce and/or mayonnaise.
+This is a typical New Orleans food.
 The name and sandwich originated nearly 100 years ago during the Great Depression.
 Two brothers, who owned a restaurant, provided free sandwiches to street car workers who were on strike.
 They referred to the workers as “poor boys”.
 The first po-boy consisted of roast beef, gravy and potatoes.
 I have personally never had a bad po-boy in New Orleans!
 But, here is a list of the best po-boys in New Orleans.

 Also originating in Louisiana, jambalaya is a creole dish with Spanish and French Influences.
 Meat and vegetables are mixed with rice, seasonings and broth to make up this yummy dish.
 You will usually find Andouille sausage in jambalaya along with chicken or pork or shrimp.
 Four Square lists the 15 best places for jambalaya in New Orleans which includes Mother’s restaurant!